Get

 Li-ung

-The Li-ung is a smaller spitz-type of dog.
-It is intelligent and friendly, making it an excellent companion pet.
+The Li-ung is a smaller Spitz-type of dog.
+They are intelligent and friendly, making them excellent companion pets.
 The Li-ung Hmong dog typically comes with a cream or white colored coat.

 Shou-wu